dazzito/gatsby-starter-netlify-cms/src/pages/index.md

 missionHeader: Mission
 valueHeader: Value

+visionContent: >-
-visionContent: to create a better every-day life for many people
+  **" to create a better every-day life for many people "**
 missionContent: >-
-  to provide a high quality, creative, and result – oriented legal team to individuals and businesses, and serve as a primary resource and partner in all aspects of clients’ business growth and development
+  **" to provide a high quassslity, creative, and result – oriented legal team to individuals and businesses, and serve as a primary resource and partner in all aspects of clients’ business growth and development "**
+valueContent: >-
-valueContent: Reliability – Loyalty – Commitment – Passion – Respect
+  **" Reliability – Loyalty – Commitment – Passion – Respect "**

 serviceHeaderLeft: Why us?
 serviceHeaderRight: Our Services